DakshKothari04/Telegram_BOT/README.md

 3. **📰 Latest News Search**
    - Fetches real-time news from the internet on any topic.
    - Provides concise and relevant summaries.
+   - Provides links to few news channels if user requires.

 4. **💡 AI-Powered Query Answering**
    - Ask any question, and the bot will generate an intelligent response using AI.